Last Updated on 7 January 2026 by Cycloscope

 Sturdy and compact, it’s a bit of a working horse.
 To make the frame suitable for two different sizes of wheels the seat stay and chainstays have been carefully shaped.

 Not only they are slightly wider, but they also have mounts for hydraulic Magura rim brakes or V-brakes, for example.
-Thanks to the double slot you can place the brakes low for the 27.5 wheels or high for the 28 inches rims.
+Thanks to the double slot, you can place the brakes low for the 27.5 wheels or high for the 28-inch rims.

 Both frame cables run outside, in order to make their replacement easier.
 Furthermore, as much thread as possible has been kept outside the frame, also to save the frame from damage.
 No need to worry about getting stuck with mud in your fenders!